FAREWELL TO FR JOHN

-VISIT OF ST ELISABETH CONVENT CHOIR FROM MINSK, BELARUS TO BELFAST
+Sat 13 MAY @12:00 NOON: CONCERT OF ST ELISABETH CONVENT CHOIR FROM MINSK, BELARUS

 The Choir of The Orthodox St Elisabeth Convent in Minsk in Belarus is coming to St John of Shanghai parish in Belfast for a musical and spiritual feast.

-The third part will be from two o’clock: there will be lunch and until three o’clock there will be an opportunity to buy CDs and other items from the Minsk Monastery.
+followed by a light lunch, and (until three o’clock) there will be an opportunity to buy CDs and other items from the Minsk Monastery.

 For a sample of their singing click here.